aparod/ta/README.md

-# TrueAnomaly Telemetry Package Processing
+# TrueAnomaly Telemetry Package Processor

 ![UML Diagram](docs/telemetry.svg)

 The **Telemetry Supervisor** is the parent supervisor of all the telemetry-processing components.

+The **Component Registry** serves as a centralized location for components to register themselves and find other components.
+The `RegistryUtils` module aids this process by standardizing the naming of components and constructing the `:via` tuples needed for registration.

 The **File System Watcher** monitors the `files/ingest` directory for new telemetry packages.
-When one appears, it notifies the **Dynamic Parsers Supervisor** so that file processing components can be started up.
+When one appears, it notifies the **File Parsers Supervisor** so that file processing components can be started up.

 The **File Parser** component is created on a per-file basis and supervises the three components needed for processing the given telemetry file.

-The **File Reader** component reads the file header to determine the satellite type and then reads the rest of the file into memory so the data can be distributed to the **Data Normalizer** worker(s).
+The **File Reader** component reads the file header to determine the satellite type and then asynchronously reads the rest of the file, normalizes the data (including any satellite-type-specific details), and sends it to the **Data Staging** agent.
+Once the entire file has been read, it notifies the **Data Persister** to begin working.

-The **Data Normalizer** component reads the raw data from the file and, based on the satellite type, normalizes the data, including any satellite-type-specific details that need to be stored.
+The **Data Staging** agent is responsible for storing the normalized telemetry data and updating the status of each line as it is processed.
+It also provides statistics around the total lines in the package, the number of imported lines, and how many errors were encountered.

-The **Data Persister** component enqueues normalized telemetry data to be persisted to the database.
-Its function is to validate the data and space out inserts so as not to degrade database performance.
+The **Data Persister** component requests data from the **Data Staging** agent, validates it, persists it to the database, and then informs the **Data Staging** agent of the result.
+It also serves to space out inserts so as not to degrade database performance.
+Once all data has been persisted, it updates the telemetry package's database record with statistics, deletes the file from the `files/ingest` directory, and terminates all the processes relating to the handling of that specific file.

 ## System design rationale

+I designed the system in order to support handling of large telemetry files while not overwhelming the database with writes.
+The system can be easily configured to adjust throughput as needed, and could be modified to read its settings from a database or a Redis instance, for example.

-I designed the system the way I did in order that the various stages of processing the telemetry data file could potentially be scaled independently, but also to demonstrate my knowledge of Supervisors, GenServers, inter-process messaging, etc. Depending on the size of the telemetry files, however, this approach may be overkill.
+I hope that the design of this system demonstrates my knowledge of Supervisors, GenServers, Agents, Behaviours, Callbacks, inter-process messaging, and so on.

-A simpler approach could be to make use of Elixir's excellent concurrency capabilities to stream the file line-by-line and spin up asynchronous processes that would handle the normalization and persistence of the data.

 ## Notes

-* The Data Normalizer and Data Persister components are intended to be pools of workers that could scale as necessary for extremely large telemetry packages.

-* I intended to persist the records using batch inserts, but an unresolved bug in the `polymorphic_embed` library required that I issue individual SQL commands instead.
+* I had intended to persist the telemetry records using batch inserts, but an unresolved bug in the `polymorphic_embed` library required me to issue individual insert commands instead.

-* When a file's telemetry data has finished being persisted, the components that were created for it are intended to be terminated, but that logic has not been built yet.
+* The system is capable of handling bad input (invalid JSON, incorrect/missing keys, etc.) without crashing.
+Statistics about the data import are stored on the `File` record in the database.
+Feel free to cause problems in one of the provided telemetry files and see for yourself.

-* There is some logging that happens if telemetry data fails validation, but a more robust system using Elixir's Telemetry Hex library (coincidentally and confusingly named the same), should be used instead to enable fine-tuning of system events.
+* Errors that are encountered are currently sent to the `Logger`, but a more robust system using Elixir's Telemetry Hex package would ideally be used instead to enable fine-tuning of system events.

-* A `Registry` could have been used to help components find one another, rather than hand-crafting process names based on the component and file ID as I did.

 * I hope it is understood that I would have added many tests were this a real system.

-## Files of interest

-There's not a lot of code, but the most interesting files are probably:

-* `lib/true_anomaly/telemetry/telemetry.ex`
-* `lib/true_anomaly/instruments/*.ex`
-* `lib/true_anomaly/data_normalizer.ex`
-* `lib/true_anomaly/data_persister.ex`

 ## Running the system

-If you wish to see the system run, it is functional and nothing beyond the standard Elixir/Phoenix setup steps is required.
+If you wish to see the system run, it is functional and requires nothing beyond the standard Elixir/Phoenix setup steps.

-Once the app is running, simply copy one (or both!) of the files from the `/files` directory into the `/files/ingest` directory.
-The workers will see them and begin processing.
+Once the app is running (via `iex -S mix`), simply copy one (or both!) of the files from the `/files` directory into the `/files/ingest` directory.
+The **File System Watcher** will see them and kick off processing of the files.